MicheleIarossi/MicheleIarossi/README.md

 👋 Hi, I’m @MicheleIarossi

 I'm a seasoned software engineer with 15+ years of experience in the automotive sector, focusing on embedded software development and integration.
 My expertise includes AUTOSAR, diagnostic protocols and embedded programming.
-I thrive on leading, mentoring and working with multicultural teams in complex and demanding environments to achieve results.
+I thrive on leading, mentoring and working with multicultural teams in complex and challenging projects.
 I have strong communication skills in German, English, Italian, and French.

 My favourite quote: